JoeriHermans/awflow/README.md

-## This repo has been moved to [https://github.com/francois-rozet/dawgz](https://github.com/francois-rozet/dawgz).

----

 Reproducible research and reusable acyclic workflows in Python.
 Execute code on HPC systems as if you executed them on your machine!

 ## Motivation